manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 ## Efficiency by Aggregation

-By leveraging batching, miner transaction flow, and providing additional performant utilities (e.g. faster calculations for finalizing), we can realize the following potential avenues for realizing profitable activites:
+By leveraging batching, miner transaction flow, and providing additional performant utilities (e.g. faster calculations for finalizing), we can realize the following potential avenues for realizing profitable activities:

-- Meta Transaction Funtionality
+- Meta Transaction Functionality
 - Order trades in different directions sequentially to produce positive slippage
 - Backrun Trades
 - Frontrun Trades